robclu/frnn/README.md

 ### Running Individual Component Tests

-To run the tests for an indivdual component, got the __src/component__ directory, where __component__ is the component you want to run the tests for, then similarly issue
+To run the tests for an indivdual component, got the __src/component__ directory, where __component__ is the component you want to run the tests for (for example math), then similarly issue
 ```
 make
 ./component_tests